Vasile-Peste/proposal-renaming-javascript-to-x/README.md

 ## 1. Evolution of JavaScript Beyond the Web
 JavaScript has evolved significantly since its inception and is now extensively utilized beyond the web environment.
 It has emerged as a powerful language for server-side development, cross-platform applications, robotics, Internet of Things (IoT), and various other domains.
-However, the current name, "JavaScript," inherently associates the language with web development, potentially overshadowing its broader potential and hindering its acceptance in non-web contexts.
+However, the current name, "JavaScript" inherently associates the language with web development, potentially overshadowing its broader potential and hindering its acceptance in non-web contexts.
 JavaScript has historically been associated primarily with web development due to its early adoption in web browsers.
 However, this perception has become outdated and misleading, as JavaScript has now found extensive applications beyond the web domain.
-Many people still mistakenly believe that JavaScript is exclusively a web language, Renaming it to "Hyper" would signify this expansion, offering a more inclusive and versatile representation of the language's capabilities.
+Many people still mistakenly believe that JavaScript is exclusively a web language.<br>
+Renaming it to "Hyper" would signify this expansion, offering a more inclusive and versatile representation of the language's capabilities.

 ## 2. Addressing the Infamous Reputation of the Name